httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ### Caching and Application Semantics

 When an application has a need to express a lifetime that's separate from the freshness lifetime, this should be conveyed separately, either in the response's content or in a separate header field.
-When this happens, the relationship between HTTP caching and that lifetime need to be carefully considered, since the response will be used as long as it is considered fresh.
+When this happens, the relationship between HTTP caching and that lifetime needs to be carefully considered, since the response will be used as long as it is considered fresh.

 In particular, application authors need to consider how responses that are not freshly obtained from the origin server should be handled; if they have a concept like a validity period, this will need to be calculated considering the age of the response (see {{I-D.ietf-httpbis-cache, Section 4.2.3}}).